Residential Real Estate Lawyers in St. Petersburg

 - Issues related to roof damage

-- Pest control issues
+- Signs of pest control issues

-Negotiation of Purchase Agreement
+Negotiation of the Purchase Agreement

 Title Search and Insurance

 The Lopez Law Group can assist you with title searches and title insurance.
 When you purchase a property, you always want to make sure the property is free and clear of any title defects.
 Having an attorney look into any title issues instead of a title insurance company will ensure that if any defects of title do show up, they can be handled quickly.

 If a title insurance company discovered a defect, they would then have to bring on an attorney to clear the title issue.
 This can slow the process of clearing the title and moving toward closing significantly.
 Having an attorney do the work from the beginning will ensure that any title issues are cleared up in time for the original closing date when at all possible.

 Title insurance will need to be, which will guarantee that if anyone makes a claim to the property in the future, you will be protected and will not need to defend against that claim.
 The title insurance company will step in and settle the claim on your behalf.

 If you are a landlord or a tenant, having an attorney look over the documents that you are signing before the start of a lease is very important.
 Lease agreements often contain language and terms that can be difficult for a layperson to understand.